 - Crowdfunding Phase – This will be a platform within COSS that will allow users to finance their own projects, and COSS will provide the means for fundraising across industries outside of the crypto sphere.

-- Pre-Paid Cards Phase – COSS will allow users to have a MasterCard-backed card that you can deposit your crypto funds onto directly from the exchange.
+- Pre-Paid Cards Phase – COSS will allow users to have a MasterCard-backed card that they can deposit their crypto funds onto directly from the exchange.

 - Remittance Phase – Using COSS, individuals will be able to process international money transfers with ease.